wieczorkowski/quatrain/reference/Quatrain Study Development Guide.md

-﻿# Quatrain Study Development Guide
+﻿# Quatrain Study Development Guide - Plugin Architecture

 ## Overview

-This guide provides comprehensive instructions for developing drop-in study modules for Quatrain.
-Studies are self-contained JavaScript modules that analyze trading data and create chart annotations or indicators.
+This guide provides comprehensive instructions for developing drop-in study plugins for Quatrain.
+Studies are self-contained JavaScript modules that analyze trading data and create chart annotations or indicators using Quatrain's **External Plugin Architecture**.

+## Plugin Architecture Overview

+Quatrain now uses a **plugin-based architecture** that allows studies to be loaded dynamically from external files without requiring a build process.
+This provides:

+- **No Build Required**: Drop `.js` files directly into the `/studies` folder
+- **Hot Reload**: Changes take effect immediately with the reload button
+- **Dependency Injection**: SciChart classes are provided automatically
+- **External Loading**: Studies load from filesystem, not webpack bundles
+- **TradingView-like Experience**: Easy study distribution and modification

 ## System Requirements and Setup

-Before developing studies, ensure you understand the system requirements:
+### Prerequisites

 1. **JavaScript ES6+**: Studies are written in modern JavaScript
-2. **SciChart Integration**: Studies create annotations using the SciChart library
+2. **No Imports Required**: SciChart classes are injected by the plugin system
-3. **File Placement**: Studies must be placed in `src/userstudies/library/` directory
+3. **File Placement**: Studies must be placed in `/studies/` directory (workspace root)
 4. **Auto-Discovery**: Studies are automatically discovered and loaded by Quatrain
-5. **Hot Reload**: Restart Quatrain to reload modified studies
+5. **Instant Reload**: Use the reload button (🔄) for immediate updates

 ### Enable User Studies System